Stanford-Online/js-input-samples/emoji_response/README.md

 Here's how to adapt this example to create your own emoji poll.

-1. Grab python_lib.zip from the [HX-PY](https://github.com/Colin-Fredericks/hx-py) repo, and upload it (still compressed) into your Files & Uploads.
-2. Download `emoji_response.html` and `emoji_response.js`, and put them in your Files & Uploads.
+1. Download `emoji_response.html` and `emoji_response.js`, and put them in your Files & Uploads.
-3. Download `emoji_response.xml`, follow the instructions at the top of that file, and paste the result into a Blank Advanced Problem.
+2. Download `emoji_response.xml`, follow the instructions at the top of that file, and paste the result into a Blank Advanced Problem.
-4. Profit!
+3. You're done!
+This one's real simple.

 ### Customizing Your Emoji Response Poll ####